QuantEcon/lecture-source-jl/source/rst/time_series_models/additive_functionals.rst

     \tilde e(x) = \exp[g(x)] = \exp \bigl[ D' (I - A)^{-1} x \bigr]

-An instance of type `AMF_LSS_VAR <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/additive_functionals/amflss.jl>`__ includes this associated multiplicative functional as an attribute
+An instance of type `AMF_LSS_VAR <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/additive_functionals/amflss.jl>`__ includes this associated multiplicative functional as an attribute.

-Let's plot this multiplicative functional for our example
+Let's plot this multiplicative functional for our example.

 If you run :ref:`the code that first simulated that example <addfunc_egcode>` again and then the method call